How to Remove White Background in Photoshop (5 Fast Ways)

 Step 6.
 Press OK

-Now press the button, OK, to make a selection.
+Now press the OK to make a selection.

 OK to make a selection